 How Much Does Concrete Wire Mesh Cost?

 In home and building construction, concrete wire mesh is an essential material.
 Luckily, wire mesh is an affordable purchase.
 The price of concrete reinforcing wire is calculated in pennies on the dollar per square foot.
 The costs for concrete wire mesh do vary by location and availability.
-Cities with only one or two hardware stores may end up paying more for construction materials.
 Ordering from online suppliers can help cut costs by getting wire mesh and other materials at whole seller prices.

 Cost of Concrete Wire Mesh:

 Rolled Wire Mesh